This content was reviewed by veterinarian Dr. JoAnna Pendergrass, DVM.

 If your dog is suffering from allergies and needs relief for her itchy skin, you’re likely wondering, what’s the best allergy medicine for dogs?
 Canine allergies are best diagnosed by your veterinarian, who will recommend a treatment based on what your pup is allergic to (food, fleas, environmental factors, etc.).

 One commonly vet-prescribed allergy medicine for your dog is Apoquel.
 But exactly what is Apoquel used for?
 Are there side effects?
+Is Apoquel safe for dogs?
 And is it the most effective anti-itch medicine?
 We give you the whole scoop on these popular canine allergy pills.

 Apoquel is the brand name for oclacitinib, an oral medication that veterinarians prescribe to manage itching associated with allergic dermatitis in dogs over one year of age.
 The FDA approved Apoquel for veterinary use in 2013, and it has become one of the most widely prescribed anti-itch medicines for dogs.
 It’s manufactured by Zoetis, the world’s largest producer of medicines and vaccinations for pets and livestock.